AMWA-TV/bcp-008-01/docs/Overview.md

 Devices specify:

 * When the receiver is not using external synchronization (is a neutral state)
-* When the receiver is baseband locked (is equivalent to a Healthy state)
+* When the receiver synchronization status is healthy (locked to a synchronization source)
-* When the receiver is partially baseband locked (is equivalent to a PartiallyHealthy state)
+* When the receiver synchronization status is partially healthy (partially locked to a synchronization source)
-* When the receiver is network locked (is equivalent to a Healthy state)
-* When the receiver is partially network locked (is equivalent to a PartiallyHealthy state)
+* When the receiver synchronization status is unhealthy (not locked to a synchronization source)
-* When the receiver is not locked (is equivalent to an Unhealthy state)

 The synchronization status message is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.